 |Estimated time to complete:|

-The Medical Campus Radiography Program is a two-year (6 semester) course of study requiring 77 credits for an Associate in Science degree.
+The Medical Campus Radiography Program is a two-year (6 semester) course, not including general education courses, of study requiring 77 credits for an Associate in Science degree.
 After completion of the program, graduates will be eligible to sit for the American Registry of Radiologic Technologists (ARRT) Board Exam to become Registered Radiographers (RT).
 Areas of study in this program include:

 Radiographers are employed in hospitals, outpatient diagnostic imaging centers, private physician offices, and mobile x-ray companies and in the education field.
 In addition, employment is available in the industrial aspect of radiography, specifically by producing images of metal parts to determine cracks or potentially weak areas in the part.
 Radiography is a very rewarding career and for those who are interested, can continue to further their career by taking Board Certification in other modalities such as: